 Reach is a little trickier to understand, but bear with us.
 Whereas engagement only looks at the reactions to a specific post, reach includes those facts and the number of people who saw the post (i.e. it was on their newsfeed, whether on desktop or mobile).
 The more engagement your post has (more likes, comments, shares, etc.), the larger the reach.

 Simply put, visits refers to the number of times someone viewed your page or a section of your page.
 It shows you “what people like about your page, if they’ve talked about your business, and how they arrive at your page,” explains Facebook.
 This is also beneficial for figuring out if there are any sections of your page that people are ignoring or visiting more frequently.

-This section contains three pieces of valuable information: when your fans are online (the best days and times to reach the most people), post types (so looking at statistics such as whether links or pictures receive the most engagement), and top posts from pages you watch (how well are your competitors doing?).
+This section contains three pieces of valuable information.
+When your fans are online (the best days and times to reach the most people).
+Post types (so looking at statistics such as whether links or pictures receive the most engagement).
+Top posts from pages you watch (how well are your competitors doing?).

 This section is pretty straightforward; it looks at the demographic information of your audience and followers.
-It will tell you the percentage of people who like your page (broken down into specifics like age and gender), the geographic location of people who like your page, and the first language of people who like your page.
+It will tell you the percentage of people who like your page (broken down into specifics like age and gender).
+You can also see the geographic location of people who like your page, and their first language.